NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 area that you have available for working on NVI data
 * /nird/projects/nird/NS9305K - Main NIRD area.
 This location is actually on NIRD.
 This is where long term storage of data should occur.
+* /cluster/shared/vetinst - Contains the datasets directory, for datasets under analysis.
+This folder is not backed up, therefore all datasets must be first deposited on NIRD for safe long-term storage and then copied from NIRD to this folder.
+* /cluster/work/users/USERNAME - A folder that can be used for analyses, ie. if analyses create many temporary files.
+It is used as such in eg. BIFROST and ALPPACA pipelines.
+There is no backup of this folder, files are automatically deleted after 21-42 days.
+Remember copying your results to your dedicated results folder if you use this area.

 ### Locations under the main Saga drive
 * datasets - where all current working copies of raw datasets should go.
 This directory is divided into wgs, transcriptomics and metagenomics.
 Put your data where it belongs.
 Note: this should only be a copy.
 In case of space emergencies we reserve the right to delete any data here without warning (although we will try not to).